Note: Remember, tofu has little flavor on it's own, so don't be afraid to shake that lemon pepper.

 Marinated tofu makes this salad very delicious.
 It goes well with the chicken and could even be used instead of chicken for a vegetarian salad.

 Mix the corn flour and vegetarian chicken seasoning together.
 Lay the cake of tofu down.
 If it was frozen and you thawed it out, make sure most of the extra water is pressed out.
-Slice the cake of tofu into 8 slices about 1/2 inch thick.
-Dredge liberally in the corn flour/veggie seasoning mixture.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.